 What to ask yourself when reviewing your 401(k)

 A 401(k) is a savings vehicle that many companies make available to help their employees save for retirement.
-For tax year 2019, you have until April 15 to contribute up to $19,000 of your earnings into your 401(k) on a pretax basis, meaning anything you contribute is not taxed until you withdraw it, usually at retirement.
-For 2020, you can contribute up to $19,500.
+For tax year 2020, you have until April 15 to contribute up to $19,500 of your earnings into your 401(k) on a pretax basis, meaning anything you contribute is not taxed until you withdraw it, usually at retirement.
+For 2021 this remains the same, allowing you to contribute up to $19,500.

 Some companies match employee contributions up to a certain limit that varies by employer.
 These contributions are not taxable to you until you withdraw them.
 Companies offer employees a variety of 401(k) investment options.
 Some larger companies allow employees to choose from a dozen or more mutual funds, including various stock, bond and real estate funds.